jermbo/CleanCode/README.md

 ### Reduce Specificity

-First, lets define Specificity in CSS.
+First, let's define Specificity in CSS.

 > **Specificity** is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied.
 Specificity is based on the matching rules which are composed of different sorts of [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Selectors)
 > -- Source [Specificity MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)

-There is a cool tool you can use to determine how _specific_ selector rule is.
+There is a cool tool you can use to determine how _specific_ a selector rule is.
 [Specificity Calculator](https://specificity.keegan.st/)

 Specificity is broken down into 4 categories: